waku-org/docs.waku.org/docs/overview/use-cases.md

 ### Polls

-With Waku, you can create, answer, and view censorship-resistant polls, promoting a democratic and transparent voting environment immune to manipulation and censorship.
+With Waku, you can create, answer, and view censorship resistant polls, promoting a democratic and transparent voting environment immune to manipulation and censorship.

 #### Demos